harp-project/AML-Formalization/prover/translation_techreport.md

 > #### Requirement 3
 > **We need to ensure that the locally nameless patterns that correspond to the same metavariables in the proof rules are converted to syntactically equal patterns.**

-The same requirement needs to be satisfied by the metavariables denoting names occuring multiple times in a proof rule, for example $Propagation_\exists$.
+The same requirement needs to be satisfied by the metavariables denoting names occuring multiple times in a proof rule, for example $Propagation_\exists :  C[\exists . \phi] \to \exists .
+C[\phi]$.
 For instance the following translation is wrong:

 $$
 (\exists .
 0) \cdot (\exists .
 0) \to \exists .
 (0 \cdot \exists .
 0) \qquad\Longrightarrow\qquad
 (\exists x. x) \cdot (\exists x. x) \to \exists y. (y \cdot \exists x. x)
 $$

-On the right-hand side of $\to$, the firtst $\exists$ should bind the same variable as in the left-hand side.
+On the right-hand side of $\to$, the first $\exists$ should bind the same variable as in the left-hand side.
 Acceptable results of the conversion in this case would be:

 $$
 (\exists x. x) \cdot (\exists x. x) \to \exists x. (x \cdot \exists x. x) \qquad\textsf{ or}\qquad